Cannabis Substance Use Prevention

 Alcohol

 Alcohol is a legal depressant for adults over 21, but it poses serious health risks.
 It’s processed by the liver, and when consumed in excess, it can enter the bloodstream and impair the brain—affecting movement, memory, and judgment.
 Binge drinking can lead to alcohol poisoning, and chronic use may damage the liver, worsen mental health, and increase the risk of strokes and alcohol use disorder (alcohol addiction).
 No amount of alcohol is considered safe, especially for youth, whose brain development can be harmed.
 Delaying use lowers the chance of substance use disorders later in life.
 Responsible adult consumption or abstinence reduces health risks.
 In 2022, about 20% of Pennington and Red Lake 9th and 11th graders reported alcohol use.
+However, this has decreased from MSS 2025 results.

 Sources: